ArchipelagoMW/Archipelago/worlds/civ_6/docs/en_Civilization VI.md

-# Civlization 6 Archipelago
+# Civilization 6 Archipelago

 ## What does randomization do to this game?

 In Civilization VI, the tech and civic trees are both shuffled.
 This presents some interesting ways to play the game in a non-standard way.
-If you are feeling adventurous, you can enable the `boostsanity` option in order to really change up the way you normally would play a Civ game.
-Details on the option can be found in the "Boostsanity" section below.
+If you are feeling adventurous, you can enable the "boostsanity" option in order to really change up the way you normally would play a Civ game.
+Details on the option can be found in the [Boostsanity](#boostsanity) section below.

 There are a few changes that the Archipelago mod introduces in order to make this playable/fun.
-These are detailed in the __FAQ__ section below.
+These are detailed in the [__FAQ__](#faqs) section below.

 ## What is the goal of Civilization VI when randomized?
-The goal of randomized Civlization VI remains the same.
+The goal of randomized Civilization VI remains the same.
 Pursue any victory type you have enabled in your game settings, the one you normally go for may or may not be feasible based on how things have been changed up!

 ## Which items can be in another player's world?
 All technologies and civics can be found in another player's world.